aws-samples/chat-bot-with-aws-wickr-using-amazon-bedrock-anthropic-claude-instant/README.md

 ## Limitations

 For privacy reasons, this bot is 'intentionally forgetful', in that it is not aware of your previous questions or answers.
+This is because we do not wish to store your AWS Wickr conversations within AWS.

+## Model Invocation Logging

-This is because we do not wish to store your AWS Wickr conversations within AWS. **NOTE** If the Amazon Bedrock administrator enables [Model invocation logging](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html) in the Bedrock console, then the queries will be logged and stored as-per their configuration.
+**NOTE:** If the Amazon Bedrock administrator enables [Model invocation logging](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html) in the Bedrock console, then the queries will be logged and stored as-per their configuration.
 By default, logging is disabled.

 ## Installation